Cruising With Disney, On the Ship

 These thoughts are my own.
 I am receiving no compensation from DCL.

 Your cruise starts as soon as you get on the ship so get an arrival time as early as you can.
 You pick your arrival time when you do online check-in.
 You have to drop off your bags and go through security.
 You won't see your bags again until just before dinner, so pack a light bag to carry.
 Mine included my bathing suit, sunscreen, a hat, a book, my meds, and my passport.
 Most people head up to the buffet lunch and the pool deck first.
 The room areas of the ship are closed, as are the shops (they always are in port) but that first afternoon is the perfect time to go exploring and get acquainted.
-The kid's clubs are open to everyone, including adults, and the adult-only areas are open to kids.
+The kid's clubs are open to everyone, including adults, and the adult-only bars and lounges are open to kids.
+The adult-only pool area, Senses Spa, and fitness center are always adult-only.
 If anything is off-limits there will be signs.
 The bar areas are only truly adult-only after dinner every night and they frequently do activities in them.
 The exception will be the lounge attached to Palo, Remy, or Enchante.
 The Disney ships are incredibly detailed so look around every corner, stop in front of pictures, and look up and down everywhere.

 Before the ship leaves port there is a mandatory emergency drill.
 All ship activities will stop, and everyone must go to their assigned area (it will be a letter in the app).
 The faster everyone does this and they give their required message, the quicker everyone can get back to the fun so please comply.
 You don't have to get your life vest on, but the crew does and at least one of the lifeboats will be in its loading position.
 The crew asks you not to be on your phones so you can pay attention.
 Please try not to scare your children but explain that listening is necessary.
 If they go to school, then it's like a fire drill.
 If they are little then you might need something to distract them for 15 minutes that is not a device and is quiet.
 Maybe a new coloring book or toy pulled out at just the right moment.
 This is a good time to point out to kids how they can identify the crew so they know who they can ask for help if they need it or they are lost.
 The crew all have name tags just like the cast members in the parks with their name and their home country.
 Crew members come from over 60 different countries so English is not everyone's first language, but all know how to help anyone in need.